JuliaGPU/CUDA.jl/README.md

 **Code coverage**: [![Coverage Status](https://codecov.io/gh/JuliaGPU/CUDAnative.jl/coverage.svg)](https://codecov.io/gh/JuliaGPU/CUDAnative.jl)

 This package provides support for compiling and executing native Julia kernels on CUDA hardware.
-It is a work in progress, highly experimental, and only works on very recent versions of Julia (see the `REQUIRE` file for specifics).
+It is a work in progress, and only works on very recent versions of Julia .